Nitesh7343/RouteMaster/LOCATION_SHARING_SETUP.md

 - **iOS**: NSLocationWhenInUseUsageDescription, NSLocationAlwaysAndWhenInUseUsageDescription

 ### 4. Usage Flow

+#### Path 1: Valid Credentials
+1. User enters valid phone number and password
+2. App navigates to Route Management screen
-1. User fills out route management form
+3. User fills out route details and clicks "Done"
-2. Clicks "Done" button
-3. App navigates back to login screen
+4. App navigates to Location Sharing screen
-4. User can access location sharing from home screen
 5. User can toggle location sharing ON/OFF
+6. When ON, coordinates are shared to database
+7. User can click "Done" to finish or "Back" to return

+#### Path 2: Invalid Credentials
+1. User enters invalid phone number or password
+2. App navigates to Create Account screen
+3. User creates new account and clicks "Create account"
+4. App navigates to Location Sharing screen
+5. User can toggle location sharing ON/OFF
-6. When ON, location data is logged to console
+6. When ON, coordinates are shared to database
-7. User can go back to home screen with confirmation if sharing is active
+7. User can click "Done" to finish or "Back" to return

 ## Security Notes
 - **Important**: When integrating with a backend API, use proper authentication and HTTPS